johan-perso/moreshort/README.md

 console.log(await moreshort.short('https://google.com')) // Shortened with a random service
 console.log(await moreshort.short('https://google.com', 'is.gd')) // Shortened with the is.gd service
-console.log(await moreshort.short('https://google.com', 'is.gd', 'google')) // Shortened with the is.gd service and the short code "google"
+console.log(await moreshort.short('https://google.com', 'is.gd', { shortcode: 'google' })) // Shortened with the is.gd service and the short code "google"
 ```